subluminal-byte/mpv-config-video-image-viewer/README.md

 # Requirements:

-mpv with lua enabled, youtube-dl or yt-dlp installed and in PATH.
+mpv with lua enabled and vapoursynth enabled (if you plan to use SVP or some other vapoursynth script), youtube-dl or yt-dlp installed and in PATH.
 For OS Linux is preferred but most of these settings can be tweaked and used in Windows/Mac. ffmpeg should also be installed.
 And GIMP if you want to use the custom keybindings in mpvi/input.conf.
 I'm sure I'm forgetting something.
 It'll come to me when I'm asleep.

 # Usage: